rodri45l/exam2/README.md

 To start the game the user can use the command `make play` or simply run the cmd_game.py file.

 ### Commands
--play: Play vs the computer, the user must pass the game mode (easy, hard) as an argument.
+- play: Play vs the computer, the user must pass the game mode (easy, hard) as an argument.
--play2: Two player game.
+- play2: Two player game.
--rules: Show the rules.
+- rules: Show the rules.
--scoreboard: Print the scoreboard.
+- scoreboard: Print the scoreboard.
--bye : exit the game.
+- bye : exit the game.
--help : Prints all the commands , if another command is passed as an argument instructions for this command will be printed.
+- help : Prints all the commands , if another command is passed as an argument instructions for this command will be printed.

 ## Test
 In order to be able to test the different features we added some cheat codes, when asked for the user name use HIVA, YANA OR RODRI45Z .
 This will allow the user to start with a score of 100 and will instantly win the game.